 Using games and tactics is an effective way to get some deeper insights into the team’s thoughts and ideas.
 For example, you can use lego retrospective in which you use lego models as a metaphor to tease out a new idea.

-3. Create an Agenda
+3. Create a Sprint Retrospective Agenda

-You can use Kanban Boards to create a retrospective agenda.
+You can use Kanban Boards to create a sprint retrospective agenda.
 By the way, you will not spend too much time on a particular discussion.

 4. Make it Actionable